auth0/docs/articles/api/management/v2/tokens.md

   A Non Interactive Client represents a program that interacts with an API where there is no user involved.
 An example would be a server script that would be granted access to consume a Zip Codes API.
 It's a machine to machine interaction.
 This must be used instead of a Single Page or Native apps because those cannot meet the necessary security requirements for executing this type of flow.
 If you want to read more about calling APIs this way, refer to [Calling APIs from a Service](/api-auth/grant/client-credentials).
   :::

-To create and authorize a Non Interactive Client, go to [the API Explorer tab of your Auth0 Management API](${manage_url}/#/apis/management/explorer).
+To create and authorize a Non Interactive Client for the Management API, go to [the API Explorer tab of your Auth0 Management API](${manage_url}/#/apis/management/explorer).

 <div class="alert alert-info">
   If you cannot see the APIs on the Dashboard menu, you can enable it by switching on the <strong>Enable APIs Section</strong> toggle at your <a href="${manage_url}/#/account/advanced">Account's Advanced Settings</a>.